-Clause 4.2.10.4.4: Running capability
+2.4.80.
+Clause 4.2.10.4.4:Running capability

-- (1) This clause is applicable to category A and category B passenger rolling stock (including passenger locomotives). - (2) The unit shall be designed so that, in the event of fire on-board, the running capability of the train will enable it to run to a suitable fire fighting point. - (3) Compliance shall be demonstrated by application of the specification referenced in Annex J-1, index 63, in which the system functions impacted by a 'type 2' fire shall be: - braking for rolling stock of fire safety category A: this function shall be assessed for a duration of 4 minutes. - braking and traction for rolling stock of fire safety category B: these functions shall_be assessed for a duration of 15 minutes at a minimum speed of 80 km/h.
+(1) This clause is applicable to category A and category B passenger rolling stock (including passenger locomotives).

+(2) The unit shall be designed so that, in the event of fire on-board, the running capability of the train will enable it to run to a suitable firefighting point.

+(3) Compliance shall be demonstrated by application of the specification referenced in Annex J-1, index 63, in which the system functions impacted by a 'type 2' fire shall be:

+- braking for rolling stock of fire safety category A: this function shall be assessed for a duration of 4 minutes. - braking and traction for rolling stock of fire safety category B: these functions shall\be assessed for a duration of 15 minutes at a minimum speed of 80 km/h.

 The running capability both for traction and braking does not imply full redundancy.
-Several methods are defined in EN 50553:2012 to achieve running capability according to flowchart below (see EN 50553:2012 clause 5.1.3 figure 1):
+Several methods are defined in EN 50553:2012 and EN 50553:2012/AC:2013 to achieve running capability according to flowchart: